nubenetes/awesome-kubernetes/docs/argocd.md

 - [wecloudpro.com: Deploying Helm Charts with ArgoCD](https://www.wecloudpro.com/2021/11/28/Argocd-helm.html)
 - [==thenewstack.io: GitOps on Kubernetes: Deciding Between Argo CD and Flux==](https://thenewstack.io/gitops-on-kubernetes-deciding-between-argo-cd-and-flux)
 - [medium.com/gumgum-tech: Streamlining your Kubernetes adoption with Helmfile / ArgoCD and GitOps](https://medium.com/gumgum-tech/streamlining-your-kubernetes-adoption-with-helmfile-argocd-and-gitops-211937e21e29)
+- [levelup.gitconnected.com: Getting Started With ArgoCD on your Kubernetes Cluster](https://levelup.gitconnected.com/getting-started-with-argocd-on-your-kubernetes-cluster-552ca5d8cf41) A step-by-step guide to set up ArgoCD on your Kubernetes cluster and synchronize your resources with your GitHub repository.

 ## Argo CD Tools
 - [argoproj-labs/argocd-autopilot: Argo-CD Autopilot](https://github.com/argoproj-labs/argocd-autopilot)  The Argo-CD Autopilot is a tool which offers an opinionated way of installing Argo-CD and managing GitOps epositories.
 New users to GitOps and Argo CD are not often sure how they should structure their repos, add applications, promote apps across environments, and manage the Argo CD installation itself using GitOps.
 Argo Autopilot is a project that solves that